ArthuryanLoheac/ArthuryanLoheac/README.md

 - **Email:** ecrire@arthuryan-loheac.fr

 ## 🎓 Education
-- **Epitech Nantes (Sept 2023 - June 2028):** Embracing project-based learning to master C programming in my first year, with a focus on real-world applications like game development, security, and networking.
+- **Epitech Nantes (Sept 2023 - June 2028):** Embracing project-based learning to master C++ programming in my second year, with a focus on real-world applications like game development, security, and networking.
 - **Game Codeur (Since Sept 2019):** Diving deep into game programming principles, learning to apply theoretical knowledge to practical projects using a variety of programming languages and game engines.

 ## 💻 Technical Skills</h3>